 Hiring a new employee is a major investment in terms of time, money, and resources.
-You want to bring in the optimal person who can ramp up as quickly as possible—and you know that hiring the wrong fit can be a costly mistake.
-Though you can always improve your recruiting practices, the reality is that you can’t always weed out a bad hire in your interview process.
-In fact, a recent survey by Robert Half reported that 81 percent of small and midsize business owners and managers have admitted to making a bad hire.
+You want to bring in the optimal person who can ramp up as quickly as possible—especially considering the cost of a bad hire can be as much as $240,000.
+Though you can always optimize your talent acquisition strategy, the reality is that you can’t always identify a bad hire in your interview process.
+In fact, 74 percent of employers have admitted to making a bad hire.

-So what happens when a new employee turns out to be a mis-hire?
-Here are four ways to move forward:
+So what happens when a new employee turns out to be a bad fit?
+Here are four ways to handle mis-hires:

 If you invested time in the hiring process, it’s likely that a mis-hire won’t be a permanently bad fit within your company’s values.
 You can overcome some behavior with the right management and coaching.
 For example, if an employee has a tendency to procrastinate or struggles with time management, this may be resolved with manager assistance.
 Of course, it takes time to change so give the employee a reasonable trial period and monitor progress.

 If the situation does not resolve in a reasonable amount of time, the employee might be better suited to another work environment.
 According to Julie Li, Namely’s Senior Director of People Operations, “Every person you bring into the organization adds to the company culture, so you want to make sure each new hire aligns holistically with the overall vision and values.”

 Onboarding takes time and can vary from person to person.
 It can take a new hire up to eight months to become fully productive.
 If a new hire is not keeping up with the expected pace, arrange a conversation between the manager and new hire to identify any blockers, miscommunications, and next steps.
 This conversation can bring clarity to both parties and turn a seeming mis-hire into an opportunity for employee growth.